Adidas Supernova Sequence 4 Review Facts

 technology is also durable so it won't feel flat after a few runs.
 The forefoot contains adiPRENE+ cushioning which enables runners to have a more efficient toe-off.

-The midsole also features EVA foam which acts to provide durable cushion for long-lasting comfort.
+The midsole also features EVA foam which acts to provide a durable cushion for long-lasting comfort.
 The midsole also contains the Pro-moderator medial post which helps to counteract excessive overpronation

 .
 The Torsion System reappears in this Supernova Sequence model as well.
 This system allows the front and back of a runner's foot to move separately which increases the shoe's stability.